 Check out Ricky’s recent Family Portrait article in the Philadelphia Gay News here.

-Cathy is a graduate of Cabrini College in Radnor, Pa with a degree in Finance.
-After college, she joined a local insurance company with specializations in Professional, Workers Compensation, Liquor Liability, and the liability of Special Events and Commercial packages policies, later leveraging those relationships as an Account Executive in Sales & Marketing.
+Cathy is a graduate of Cabrini University with a degree in Finance.
+After college, she joined a Berkshire Hathaway insurance company with specializations in various lines of business insurance, later leveraging those relationships as a Business Development Manager.
 Using her background in finance and accounting, she campaigned for Lower Gwynedd Township Auditor and won.
 Cathy is the first openly LGBTQ+ member to hold office in Lower Gwynedd government.
-Cathy and her wife Stacey reside in Lower Gwynedd, PA.
+She is an active member of Wissahickon Democrats and leading their communication efforts in the community.
+She also stepped up to be a committee person in her voting precinct of Lower Gwynedd.

 The Endorsement Team

 Tim was elected to Dublin Borough Council in 2019, becoming the youngest person to be elected in Dublin’s history, as well as, the first openly LGTBQIA+ person.
 He also represents Dublin in the Bucks County Democratic Committee, and has volunteered/interned for numerous campaigns.
 Tim has a BA in History with a minor in Criminal Justice from Temple University.
-He is currently a graduate student at West Chester University, pursuing an MPA with a concentration in National Security Studies.
+He is currently a graduate student at West Chester University, pursuing an MPA.
 Tim served in the Pennsylvania Army National Guard for six years as a Fire Control Specialist.
-Tim currently works as a Public Records Analyst for a major company based out of Warminster, PA.
+Tim currently works for the Conservation Voters of PA as their Upper Bucks County Coordinator.
 He lives with his cat named “Cleo.”

 Anne is a retired application engineer and is a political activist who believes that engaged citizens can make a difference.
 She has spoken to hundreds of voters about their concerns and values.